-11. CCTV
+12. CCTV

-We use CCTV in various locations around the school site to ensure it remains safe.
+We use CCTV in various locations around the school sites to ensure they remain safe.
 We will adhere to the ICO's code of practice for the use of CCTV.

-We do not need to ask individuals' permission to use CCTV, but we make it clear where individuals are being recorded.
+We do not need to ask individual's permission to use CCTV, but we make it clear where individuals are being recorded.
 Security cameras are clearly visible and accompanied by prominent signs explaining that CCTV is in use.

-Any enquiries about the CCTV system should be directed to Miss K McArdle, Business Manager.
+Any enquiries about the CCTV system should be directed to the Headteacher of each school.

-12. Photographs and videos
+13. Photographs and videos

-As part of our school activities, we may take photographs and record images of individuals within our school.
+As part of our schools' activities, we may take photographs and record images of individuals within our school.

-We will obtain written consent from parents/carers, or students aged 16 and over, for photographs and videos to be taken of students for communication, marketing and promotional materials.
+We will obtain written consent from parents/carers, or students aged 12 and over, for photographs and videos to be taken of students for communication, marketing and promotional materials.